Foreign Languages

 Impact

-Pupil progress is assessed continuously in lessons and formally at the end of each half term, with results recorded in Arbor.
-Work in Spanish folders and books demonstrates clear progression in language knowledge and writing skills year-on-year.
+Pupil progress in Spanish is monitored continuously through daily lessons and formally each half term, with outcomes recorded in the Modern Foreign Language (MFL) foundation data document.
+Work in pupils’ books shows clear year-on-year progression in language knowledge, vocabulary and writing.